justincbagley/GaussClust/README.md

 ````

-## Real-world example \#1 with screen output:
+### Real-world example \#1 with screen output:
-Below is an example of the usage for GaussClust (shown above), using the example data files ("probs_35.txt" and "Enyalius_35.txt") located in the "examples" folder of the distro.
-In this simplified example, we use GaussClust to conduct only unsupervised Gaussian clustering on 6 clusters, on 4 dimensions of data retained from NMDS.
-All screen (Terminal) output from the analysis is shown.
-When you run GaussClust, 'INFO' and date printed to screen along with info for each of the broader steps of the script (details from R go to an *.Rout file).
-Question-response lines output to screen are marked 'FLOW'.
+Below is an example of the usage for GaussClust (options above), using the example data files ("probs_35.txt" and "Enyalius_35.txt") located in the "examples" folder of the distro.
+In this simplified example, we use GaussClust to conduct only unsupervised Gaussian clustering on 2 clusters (-c 2), on 4 dimensions of data retained from NMDS (-k 4).
+All screen output (e.g. to Terminal on mac) from the analysis is shown.
+When you run GaussClust, 'INFO' and date printed to screen along with information for each of the broader steps of the script (details from R go to an *.Rout file, organized at the end of each run).
+Question-response lines output to screen are marked 'FLOW' and (to date) requrie yes/no answers.
 As you can see, the code runs with no error messages.
 ````
 $ ./GaussClust.sh -k 4 -u 1 -r 0 -d 0 -b 0 -p ./probs_35.txt -c 2 ./Enyalius_35.txt